OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 ## Register the add-in with Azure AD v2.0 endpoint

 The following instruction are written generically so they can be used in multiple places.
-For this ariticle do the following:
+For this article do the following:
 - Replace the placeholder **$ADD-IN-NAME$** with `“Office-Add-in-NodeJS-SSO`.
 - Replace the placeholder **$FQDN-WITHOUT-PROTOCOL$** with `localhost:3000`.
 - When you specify permissions in the **Select Permissions** dialog, check the boxes for the following permissions.
 Only the first is really required by your add-in itself; but the `profile` permission is required for the Office host to get a token to your add-in web application.